Reception 2022 - 2023

 Physical Development

-Children will develop their ball skills such as rolling and receiving a ball, throwing to a target, bouncing and catching, dribbling with feet and kicking a ball.
 Children will be able to develop their fine and gross motor skills through a range of games using a variety of equipment.
 Children will be given opportunities to work independently and with a partner.
+They will be learning fundamental skills and taking part in dance sessions.

 Pencil guide to support Writing at Home 'Click Here'.